kiolan/REACT-ROUTES-TRANSITION/README.md

 # Add the thing in the quotes to the .bashrc file:
 echo ". ~/bin/dotfiles/bashrc" >> ~/.bashrc

-# Create/validate existence for a file called
+# Create/validate existence for a file called .bash_profi